rocketacademy/sarah-classic/course-logistics/post-course/linkedin-certificates.md

 ## 3. Fill in the course name, organisation, \*\*\*\* issue date, and URL

 1. Name
-   1. Coding Basics
+   1. Coding Fundamentals
 2. Issuing Organization
    1. Rocket Academy
 3. Check "This credential does not expire"
 4. Issue Date
-   1. Your Coding Basics graduation month, e.g. July 2021
+   1. Your Coding Fundamentals graduation month, e.g. July 2023
 5. Credential URL
    1. Your section leader will generate a unique URL for your certificate.
 Please let us know if you don't have one!